Keybase: Identity proofs

 Keybase allows users to prove a link between certain online identities (such as a Twitter or Reddit account) and their encryption keys.
 Instead of using a system such as OAuth, identities are proven by posting a signed statement as the account a user wishes to prove ownership of.
 This makes identity proofs publicly verifiable – instead of having to trust that the service is being truthful, a user can find and check the relevant proof statements themselves, and the Keybase client does this automatically.

 App

 In addition to the web interface, Keybase offers a client application for Windows, Mac, Android, iOS, and most desktop Linux distributions, written in Go with an Electron front end.
 The app offers additional features to the website, such as the end-to-end encrypted chat, teams feature, and the ability to add files to and access private files in their personal and team Keybase Filesystem storage.
 Each device running the client app is authorized by a signature made either by another device or the user's PGP key.
-Each device is also given a per-device NaCl (pronounced "salt") key to perform cryptographic operations.
+Each device also has a device-specific key to enable the user to establish their identity using any of their devices.